 Summary

-While the Autism Spectrum Test by IDRlabs can offer valuable initial insights, it’s crucial to remember that it is not a replacement for a professional diagnosis.
+The Autism Spectrum Test by IDRlabs can offer valuable initial insights.
+However, it’s crucial to remember that it is not a replacement for a professional diagnosis.
 If you suspect that someone may have an Autism Spectrum Disorder, please consult a qualified mental health professional.

 Resources